-Each dot in the chart below was a member of the House of Representatives in 2016.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Israel is shown as a purple triangle. (analysis methodology)
+Israel is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2016 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Israel was the primary sponsor of 2 bills that were enacted:

 - H.R.
 3917 (108th): To designate the facility of the United States Postal Service located at 695 Marconi Boulevard in Copiague, New York, as the “Maxine S. Postal United States Post …

 - H.R.
 3379 (107th): To designate the facility of the United States Postal Service located at 375 Carlls Path in Deer Park, New York, as the “Raymond M. Downey Post Office …